Georgekemk/Educopter/README.md

 * Supporting scripts and configuration files
 * Instructions for installing and running the software on the Raspberry Pi

-A detailed README inside this folder explains:
+A detailed README inside this folder contains instructions for software implementation and **must be read**.
+It explains:

+* Raspberry Pi setup and connection
-* Environment setup
+* Linux Virtual Environment setup
 * Compiling ArduPilot
-* Configuring the board
+* Configuring the EDUCOPTER board
 * Connecting to ground control software
+* Running the firmware and testing

 ```
 software/